 var responseString = response;

-The calling code can query the response body and the HTTP status code to confirm the item was created and determine its identifier (or primary key).
+The calling code can query the response body and the HTTP status code to confirm that the item was created and to determine its identifier (or primary key).

 DELETE (Delete an item)

 Unlike the POST request, the DELETE request includes the identifier (or primary key) of an object in the query string.
-This value, along with the DELETE HTTP verb, is how the REST server knows what operation to perform.
+This value, along with the DELETE HTTP verb, is how the REST server knows which operation to perform.

 var DeleteUrl = "https://" + subdomain + ".azure-mobile.net/tables/TodoItem/{0}"; // includes object identifier